Skip to content

 The preface and acknowledgements cite the following gender critical works:

-The book also acknowledges Kate Phelan, Emily Vicendese, William Tuckwell, Sun Liu, Rene Rejon, Stephanie Collins, Cordelia Fine, Jess Megarry, Caroline Norma, Katie Steele, Christian Barry, Colin Klein, Luara Ferracioli, Kieran Oberman, Wolfgang Schwarz, Frank Hindriks, Arto Laitinen, Olle Blomberg, David Schweikard, Nin Kirkham, Rosa Freedman, Kathleen Stock, Mary Leng, Sophie Alolen, Elizabeth Finneron-Burns, Rebecca Reilly-Cooper, Miriam Ronzoni, Anca Gheaus, Alex Byrne, Tomas Bogardus, and Callie Burt.
+The book also acknowledges Kate Phelan, Emily Vicendese, William Tuckwell, Sun Liu, Rene Rejon, Stephanie Collins, Cordelia Fine, Jess Megarry, Caroline Norma, Katie Steele, Christian Barry, Colin Klein, Luara Ferracioli, Kieran Oberman, Wolfgang Schwarz, Frank Hindriks, Arto Laitinen, Olle Blomberg, David Schweikard, Nin Kirkham, Rosa Freedman, Kathleen Stock, Mary Leng, Sophie Allen, Elizabeth Finneron-Burns, Rebecca Reilly-Cooper, Miriam Ronzoni, Anca Gheaus, Alex Byrne, Tomas Bogardus, and Callie Burt.

 “Let Women Speak” rally (2023)